Want to follow along with this writing? Sign up Today, it's free and easy

 I really enjoyed this.
 It's very cleverly constructed, combing the flippant tone with a serious message.
 I loved the bit about her hair looking good in the picture, but also the cold facts about what happened to the released monkeys.
 Very nicely done.

-over 2 years ago Hope said:
+almost 3 years ago Hope said:

 This piece deserves to win.
 You managed to create a tone and pace that work within the word limit, but the content is so compelling.
 It's funny, it's thoughtful, and your speaker is believably wise and experienced.
 Great job, really, and I wish you the best of luck!